Proper pushforwards on analytic adic spaces: Germs of adic spaces

 The assignment $X\mapsto (X,X)$ induces a fully faithful functor $\mathbf{Ad}\rightarrow \mathbf{Germ}$.
-We can also consider a pair $(X,\bm{X})$ as above as a pseudo-adic space in the sense of Huber \cite[\S1.10]{Hub96}, thus it makes sense to consider any of the following properties of morphisms of such pairs: \begin{enumerate} \item locally of finite type, locally of $^+$weakly finite type, locally of weakly finite type; \item quasi-compact, quasi-separated, coherent, taut; \item an open immersion, closed immersion, locally closed immersion; \item separated, partially proper, proper; \item smooth, \'etale. \end{enumerate} It is easily checked that these properties descend to the category $\mathbf{Germ}$ of germs.
-While `analytic' properties of a germ $(X,\bm{X})$ are generally defined via the ambient adic space $\bm{X}$, `topological' properties are generally defined using the topological space $X$ itself.
-Thus, a point of a germ $(X,\bm{X})$ will simply be a point of $X$, and a sheaf on a germ will simply be a sheaf on $X$.
+We can also consider any pair $(X,\bm{X})$ as in Definition \ref{defn: germ} as a pseudo-adic space in the sense of Huber \cite[\S1.10]{Hub96}, thus it makes sense to consider any of the following properties of morphisms of such pairs: \begin{enumerate} \item locally of finite type, locally of $^+$weakly finite type, locally of weakly finite type; \item quasi-compact, quasi-separated, coherent, taut; \item an open immersion, closed immersion, locally closed immersion; \item separated, partially proper, proper; \item smooth, \'etale. \end{enumerate}

-\begin{definition} \begin{enumerate} \item We say that a morphism $f:(X,\bm{X})\rightarrow (Y,\bm{Y})$ of pairs is \emph{inert} if $X=f^{-1}(Y)$.
-Similarly, we say that a morphism of germs is inert if it has an inert representative as a morphism of pairs.
-Note that this is equivalent to having a representative such that $X$ is open in $f^{-1}(Y)$.
+For example, a morphism of pairs $f:(X,\bm{X}) \rightarrow (Y,\bm{Y})$ is smooth if and only if $f:\bm{X}\rightarrow \bm{Y}$ is smooth in the sense of \cite[\S1.6]{Hub96}, and $X$ is open in $f^{-1}(Y)$.
+It is easily checked that all of these properties descend to the category $\mathbf{Germ}$ of germs.
+While `analytic' properties of a germ $X$ are generally defined via the ambient adic space $\bm{X}$, `topological' properties are generally defined using the topological space $X$ itself.
+In particular, a point of a germ will be a point of $X$, and a sheaf on a germ will be a sheaf on $X$.

-\item A germ $(X,\bm{X})$ is said to be overconvergent if $X\subset \bm{X}$ is an overconvergent closed subset (i.e. is stable under generalisation). \end{enumerate}
+\begin{definition} A germ $X$ is said to be overconvergent if it admits a representative $(X,\bm{X})$ such that $X\subset \bm{X}$ is an overconvergent closed subset (i.e. is stable under generalisation). \end{definition}